Willief3/aws-cloud-lab/README.md

 - How to limit EC2 Security Group exposure using ALB SGs
 - What GuardDuty alerts look like for common attack patterns

-## 🔧 Config Files
+## Config Files

-- Avalilable under:
+- Avalilable under: configs